Porous cylinder arrays for optimal wake and drag characteristics: Methods

-The drag is computed using the pressure-induced and viscous forces acting on each cylinder in the array \citep{Verma2017}, from which the net downstream force acting on the array is determined.
-Once the two fitness values, i.e., drag and enstrophy, are determined for each individual using the numerical simulations, the evaluated individuals can be ordered using the concept of Pareto dominance.
+Once the two fitness values, i.e., drag and enstrophy, are determined for each individual using the numerical simulations, the individuals can be ordered using the concept of Pareto dominance.
 A member $\alpha_1$ of a population dominates another member $\alpha_2$ if: 1) $\alpha_1$ is no worse than $\alpha_2$ for all the objectives under consideration; and 2) $\alpha_1$ is strictly better than $\alpha_2$ in at least one objective.
 Each individual of the population is assigned a rank according to its level of non-dominance.
 Individuals with the same non-dominance ranks form a front, and are ranked amongst themselves using the crowding distance parameter, as described by \citet{Debsander2002}.
 The crowding distance parameter is an estimate of the average side-length of the cuboid formed by an individual's two closest neighbours.
 Individuals with a higher crowding distance are preferred because they increase diversity in the solution.
 Once the individuals are ranked according to their dominance and crowding distance parameter, the best ones are selected to act as parents for creating the next generation of individuals using tournament selection, crossover, and mutation \citep{Debsander2002}.
 In the present work, the probability of crossover was set to 0.9, with a crossover distribution index of 5, whereas the probability of mutation was set to 0.5 with a mutation distribution index of 10.
 Furthermore, an additional constraint was applied so that members of the new generation which resulted in overlapping cylinders were discarded, and a new replacement individual was sampled by the optimizer.
-The initial condition for the optimization algorithm was a set of 128 configurations that consisted of a central cylinder and 8 surrounding cylinders in a regular circular arrangement at a randomized but shared azimuthal angle and radial distance from the center (Figure~\ref{fig:gen1_arrangement}).
-The optimization algorithm was run for a total of 33 generations, until pronounced changes in the Pareto front were no longer observed.
+The initial condition for the optimization algorithm was a set of 128 configurations that consisted of a central cylinder and 8 surrounding cylinders in a regular circular arrangement at a randomized but equal azimuthal angle and radial distance from the center (Figure~\ref{fig:gen1_arrangement}).
+The optimization algorithm was run for a total of 33 generations, until notable changes in the Pareto front were no longer observed.
 A flowchart depicting the optimization process is shown in Figure \ref{fig:flowchart}.